🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 The Takeaway

-A tail risk is the risk that an event with a low likelihood of happening will happen.
-And it’s something that investors need to keep in mind.
+A tail risk is the risk that an event with a low likelihood of happening could happen with any given asset.
 There are a few different ways to mitigate the impact of tail risk in an investment portfolio, but for long-term investors, it can be helpful to keep in mind that tail risk is responsible for most returns over time.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.